nuxt-contrib/tib/README.md

 ### Browser Strings

 Browser strings are broken up into capability pairs (e.g. `chrome 71` is a capability pair consisting of `browser name` and `browser version`).
 Those pairs are then matched against a list of known properties (see [constants.js](./src/utils/constants.js) for the full list.
-Browser and provider properties are used to determine the required import from ([browsers.js](./browsers.js)).
-The remaining properties should be capabilities and are depending on whether the value was recognised set on the browser instance by calling the corresponding `set<CapabilityName>` methods.
+Browser and provider properties are used to determine the required import (see [browsers.js](./src/browsers.js)).
+The remaining properties should be capabilities and are depending on whether the value was recognised applied to the browser instance by calling the corresponding `set<CapabilityName>` methods.

 ### API reference